Autumn Pine Work

 After styling

-Managed to get a nice compact crown, but it’ll need a lot of filling in over the coming years, particularly the empty back area, and we’d like to get the foliage mass even lower, below the bend in the trunk eventually… Will try to get a lower cascading feature branch next season also.
-Below are a few close ups:
+Managed to get a nice compact crown, but it will need a lot of filling in over the coming years, particularly the empty back area, and we would like to get the foliage mass even lower, below the bend in the trunk eventually.
+Will try to get a lower cascading feature branch next season also.
+Below are a few close ups.

 Branch structure